 - Cisco-based network with Firewall & Packet Shaping.
 Allow downloads, but lower priority than e-mail and web browsing.
 No limit on individual user bandwidth, monitor for student abuse.

-- Campus Manager: All computers must register periodically from all campus ports or wireless.
+- Campus Manager: All computers and devices must register periodically from all campus ports or wireless.

 - Cisco VPN Client for secure transparent use off campus.

 - Cisco Web VPN for quick access from any device. (https://connect.lycoming.edu)